 our ratings with the experts.

 It’s not like grade school.
 Our ratings go from 1-10 with 5 being an average score.
-In the past, most of our
+Prior to 2016, most of

-ratings have fallen between 6 and 8 and while our new ratings may have lower scores, it doesn’t mean we like
+our ratings fell between 6 and 8.
+Since then, our new ratings tend to have lower scores, but it doesn’t mean